UNCLASSIFIED (U)

 (5) To provide general family care, as detailed below:

 (a) A full-time employee may use up to 104 hours of the total 480 hours of sick leave per leave year for general family care purposes.
-A part-time employee, or an employee with an uncommon tour of duty, may take the number of hours of sick leave he or she normally accrues during a leave year.
+A part-time employee, or an employee with an uncommon tour of duty, may take the number of hours of sick leave they normally accrue during a leave year.
 Sick leave for general family care purposes may be used:

 (i) To provide care for a family member who is incapacitated by a medical or mental condition (including incapacitation by periods of morning sickness, medically prescribed bed rest and recovery from childbirth, or where an incapacitated family member requires psychological comfort and the family member would benefit from the employee’s care or presence);